royjosephargumido/SARIBO/README.md

 1. SARIBO Leaf Module (SARIBO Leaf).
 The SARIBO Leaf Module which controls the connected sensors and is placed on the field.
 2. SARIBO Root Module (SARIBO Root).
 The SARIBO Root Module is the main controller module which controls the watering process, activation of relays for the pump and valves, water level among others.

-The following are the required minimum hardware requirements for SARIBO:
+The following are the hardware requirements for SARIBO:

 | Hardware  | Description |
 | ------------- | ------------- |